svrooij/home-assistant-mqtt-component/README.md

 ## Works with

-This modified integration and [Sonos2mqtt](#sonos2mqtt) are both build by [me](https://svrooij.io/) and work perfectly toghether.
-That does not mean it won't work with another media player that sends out mqtt messages, just send a [PR][link_integration-pr]
+This integration and [Sonos2mqtt](#sonos2mqtt) are both build by [me](https://svrooij.io/) and work perfectly toghether.
+If you build a media player that also emits mqtt messages, you should be able to get it to work for your own media player with minor changes.
+Just send a [PR][link_integration-pr]

 ### Sonos2mqtt

 [![Sonos2mqtt][badge_sonos-mqtt]][link_sonos-mqtt] [![docker pulls][badge_sonos-mqtt-docker]][link_sonos-mqtt-docker] [![sonos2mqtt issues][badge_sonos-mqtt-issues]][link_sonos-mqtt-issues]

-The latest beta version of Sonos2mqtt has support for sending mqtt discovery messages.
-And works perfectly in combination with this MQTT integration with media player support.
+The latest beta version of Sonos2mqtt ([3.2.0-beta.7](https://github.com/svrooij/sonos2mqtt/releases/tag/v3.2.0-beta.7)) has support for sending the correct mqtt discovery messages.
+And works perfectly in combination with this home assistant integration.

 Thousands of users are already using this application, according to the amount of Dockerhub pulls.

-The most noteworthy feature is support for [notifications](https://svrooij.io/sonos2mqtt/control/notifications.html), which actually restores playback after playing.
+The most noteworthy feature is support for [notifications](https://svrooij.io/sonos2mqtt/control/notifications.html), which actually restore playback after playing.

 ## Other media players